 your soil tested to make sure that soil calcium levels are adequate.

 Soil test kits are available from your local Penn State Extension

-each for the additional kits.
+office for a nominal fee.
 Send a check made payable to Penn

 State Extension to Penn State Extension, 400 North Lexington Street,

 Pittsburgh, PA 15208.
 Write Attn.
 Soil Test Kit in the lower left

 corner of the envelope.
 You may also pick them up in person, Monday